roryharder/roryharder.github.io/research.md

 Finally, here are my papers in various stages of progress.

-* [A paper on theory of mind and knowledge-first epistemology].
-Under review.
+* [A paper on theory of mind and knowledge-first epistemology]. *Under review.*
-* [A paper on speech acts].
-Under Review.
+* [A paper on speech acts]. *Under Review.*
-* <q>Reference in a Language Game.</q> Manuscript in Preparation.
+* Reference in a Language Game. *Manuscript in Preparation.*
-* <q>Demonstratives Contribute Conventional Implicatures.</q> Manuscript in Preparation.
+* Demonstratives Contribute Conventional Implicatures. *Manuscript in Preparation.*
-* <q>Dynamic Semantics as Constraint Semantics.</q> Manuscript in Preparation.
+* Dynamic Semantics as Constraint Semantics. *Manuscript in Preparation.*

 <br>